My Collateral Beauty

 Posted by

-I am 35 yrs. old -a Wife and Mother to a Beautiful Boy and my Rainbow Baby Girl.
-I am a dance and fitness instructor.
-I own a fitness studio where I offer a variety of fitness classes in the evenings.
-I recently have become a FULL TIME Fitness Coach after 3+ years of working as a Day Care Assistant after having my Son and leaving my Emotionally Taxing Case Management Position.
-Fitness is my passion!
+I am 40 yrs. old -a Wife and Mother of 4 (Funny Double Digit Boy, my Rainbow Baby Sassy Girl, my Blue Eyed Silly Boy, and my Sweet-as-can-be Baby Girl).
+Once a dance instructor and fitness studio owner (closed the doors in 2020).
+I found my passion in Fitness and Coaching after leaving my Emotionally Taxing Case Management Position.
 I love to work out on my own AND with others!
-Throughout my both of my pregnancies I continued to work out on my own and with Beachbody programs, live my dream of being a work from home mom (for most of the day), and teach at my studio (and other locations) in the evening.
-After the birth of my son I have worked hard to get my pre-preg. body back.
-Shaun T's T25 was initial program and then Tony's P90X3 BOTH which I loved the short affective times because with having a newborn baby that was EXACTLY what I needed.
+Throughout all 5 of my pregnancies I continued to work out on my own, run, and with Beachbody programs.
 I know and understand the self discipline it takes to achieve your desired goals and I am still on that path and have my struggles as everyone else does!
 I love to offer my support to my clientele with group fitness classes I offer in my community and I feel we work as a team all together to HELP each other.
 I LOVE offering my support via the web too as I REACH other people that I can't physically see.
-IT IS AMAZINGLY rewarding and I can't imagine NOT doing what I do!
+IT IS AMAZINGLY rewarding and I can't imagine NOT having that as part of my life!
 Im currently on my postpartum journey once again and so GRATEFUL and BLESSED to live this healthy lifestyle, lead by example for my family, and support others on their journey too!